andreasphil/js-inverted-index/README.md

   <strong>Lightweight, dependency-free index search with SSR support</strong>
 </p>

-- 🏃‍♂️ Simple and efficient for when you need just a little bit more than `Array.filter()`
+- 🏃‍♂️ Simple and efficient when you need just a little more than `Array.filter()`
 - 📦 Supports SSR with client side hydration
 - 🛠 Customizable tokenization/normalization/search/etc. handlers
+- 👌 Fully typed and tested
 - 🐛 Tiny (<1kb min+gzip) footprint with no runtime dependencies
 - 🦕 Use everywhere: works with Deno, Node.js, and in the browser